Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 116 126

-Should the ship in station 114 be Agia (or Aghia?)
-Varvara?
-Similarly, the ship in station 35 might be a mis-spelling of Nicolaos Piangos.
+The ship in station 114 should probably be Agia (or Aghia?)
+Varvara.
+Similarly, the ship in station 35 is probably a mis-spelling of Nicolaos Piangos.

 The rescue ship Toward was with this convoy from Sept.
 13 till Sept.
 19-1941 (to Clyde).
 She had started out with Convoy ON 13 from Clyde until detached to Iceland, Sept.
 5-Sept.
 8, and was on her 13th voyage as rescue vessel, having been requisitioned as such in Dec.-1940. ("Convoy Rescue Ships 1940-1945", Arnold Hague).